henryhawke/taxify/webapp/articles/news/en/2023/12/07/skeet-meets-serverless-postgres-neon.md

 ![Fumitake Kawasaki, CEO of ELSOUL LABO B.V.](/news/2023/12/07/FumitakeKawasaki.png)

 "We are excited about the technical integration with Neon, which overcomes the limitations of choosing relational databases.
 Developers can now focus more on application coding, enhancing productivity.
-Additionally, integrating Neon's serverless database solution into Taxify Cloud allows for more agile and smaller-scale application development, making it easier to meet business requirements.
+Additionally, integrating Neon's serverless database solution into Taxfy Cloud allows for more agile and smaller-scale application development, making it easier to meet business requirements.
 We look forward to future collaborations." - Fumitake Kawasaki, CEO of ELSOUL LABO B.V.

 ## Contact and Other Information